HamHuo/demosecond/readme.txt

-git is a version control system.git is free software .233333333
+git is a version control system. git is free software
+.233333333 third modify